lakewestaudio/mini_stream/README.md

 	0   note defined,
 	1   puts CM3 into USB bootloader mode where new Streamer Software image can be uploaded over USB

-TODO:
-define exit from bootloader mode thru I2C-1 command from Streamer Software to DevDAC as USB CDC channel has been disconected in bootloader mode.
+Bootloader mode has to be switched off by user holding "Power" toggle button on the unit front panel

 #### POWER OFF CONTROL

-Is pushed from the DevDAC to Streamer Software to signal user has switched off the unit with hardware front panel button.
+Is pushed from the Mini Streamer HW to Streamer Software to signal user has switched off the unit with hardware front panel button.
 Streamer Software then needs to start shutting down.
 After its mostly ready to cut the power, it sets turn off with cmd set to 1.
 DevDAC confirms with push cmd:1 and then cuts the CM3 power in 10 seconds.

 ```shell
 [getTurnOff]{}